Skip to main content

 802.11r fast roaming

-Enabling 802.11r is recommended to improve voice quality while roaming.
+Enabling 802.11r is recommended to improve voice quality while roaming, especially when 802.1X is used for authentication.
+While PSK can benefit from 802.11r, there is typically less latency during the roam, as we are not waiting for a RADIUS response, and it is not always needed.
 The 802.11r standard was designed to improve VoIP and voice applications on mobile devices connected to Wi-Fi, in addition to or instead of cellular networks.
 When mobile devices roam from one area to another, they disassociate from one access point and reassociate to the next access point.
 Enabling 802.11r benefits VoIP devices by reducing the roaming time spent changing between access points.
 Some client devices are not compatible with Fast BSS Transition (802.11r).
 You may wish to check your devices for compatibility.

 This feature can be enabled from the Configure > Access control page under Network access > 802.11r.
 If this option does not appear, a firmware update may be required.
 For more details on 802.11r, refer to our guide on Fast Roaming Technologies

-It has been determined that configuring an SSID with WPA2-PSK and 802.11r fast roaming poses a security risk due to a vulnerability.
+It has been determined that configuring an SSID with WPA2-PSK and 802.11r fast roaming could pose a security risk due to a vulnerability.
 The vulnerability allows potential attackers the ability to obtain the PSK for the SSID when a client fast roams to another AP.
-While 802.11r does improve VOIP quality as the time for the necessary re-association process to the next AP is reduced, it is not recommended to use 802.11r fast roaming at this time with an SSID using WPA2-PSK.

 Layer 2 and Layer 3 Roaming